 Yes you can!
 The Heritage Tribune welcomes advertisers and offers a variety of options for advertisement.
 These range from banners to sponsored content and sponsoring of entire news sections.
 We maintain strict standards for the advertisements we allow in our media in regards of taste and topics and strive to show advertising that is relevant to our readers.
 We maintain the right to refuse any advertisement which does not conform to our subjective standards.

 There are possibilities to advertise both in the newsletter and on the website, or a combination of the two.
-Please contact us at email@example.com for more information on options and prices.
+Have a look at our advertisement pricing sheet or contact us at [email protected]for more information on the available options .